Stella Tennant: Early life

 Stella Tennant was born on 17 December 1970 in London, England, the youngest of three children of Hon.
 Tobias Tennant (b.
 1941), son of Christopher Tennant, 2nd Baron Glenconner and his wife, Lady Emma Cavendish (b.
 1943).

-She was the granddaughter of Andrew Cavendish, 11th Duke of Devonshire and his wife Deborah Mitford, the youngest of the Mitford sisters.
+She was a granddaughter of Andrew Cavendish, 11th Duke of Devonshire and his wife Deborah Mitford, the youngest of the Mitford sisters.
 Stella was a great-niece of the flamboyant socialite Stephen Tennant, of war poet Edward Tennant, and of William Cavendish, Marquess of Hartington, who married Kathleen "Kick" Kennedy, younger sister of U.S. President John F. Kennedy.
 She was also directly descended from Bess of Hardwick, a notable figure of Elizabethan English society, and a fourth cousin-once-removed to Diana, Princess of Wales.

 Raised on a 1,500-acre (6 km^{2}) sheep farm that her parents ran at Newcastleton, in the Scottish Borders, Tennant went to the local primary school and then attended St Leonards School in St Andrews followed by Marlborough College before completing a degree in sculpture at the Winchester School of Art.